Will Judges Count Off If I'm Using Safety Equipment

 Whether it's an air vest, body protector, or safety stirrups, make sure to explore all of your options and ask the right questions so that you can make an informed decision about what will work best for you.

 I'll close with a short story.
-One of our first clients bought an air vest for her 11-year-old child.
+One of our first clients bought a horse riding air vest for her 11-year-old child.
 At one of her first shows wearing it, the mom was approached be several people who were curious about the equipment, and one of the questions they continuously asked was if mom was concerned about her child not placing.
 The child proceeded three of her division classes and ended up champion, providing a resounding response to that question.

 At the end of the day, your body is worth more than a ribbon.
 If you have a judge who makes the unfortunate decision to not pin someone as highly because of safety equipment, then it wasn't a class worth winning and it's better to take the protective high ground.